 Will there be tables?
 Oh yes.

-Macro Polo Club vs Asia Miles
+Marco Polo Club vs Asia Miles

 Let’s start with the basics.
 Cathay Pacific has two programs, which is always a confusing one for many first timers.